Privacy Policy

 • Electronic identifiers such as email addresses, IP addresses, usernames, etc

-• Identification numbers such as National ID, Passports, Drivers License, authentication quesions, in electronic or physical form
+• Identification numbers such as National ID, Passports, Drivers License, authentication questions, in electronic or physical form

 • Economic and financial data for example assets, salary and emoluments, periodic expenses and commitments, etc